ckan/datapusher/doc/deployment.rst

 Download and Install (All CKAN Versions)
 ----------------------------------------

-.. note:: Starting from CKAN 2.2, if you installed CKAN via a `package install`_,
+.. note:: Starting from CKAN 2.2, if you installed CKAN via a
-    the DataPusher has already been installed and deployed for you.
-You can skip directly to `Configuration`_.
+    `package install`_, the DataPusher has already been installed and deployed for you.
+You can skip directly to :doc:`ckan-config`.

 This assumes you already have CKAN installed on this server in the default